Total knee or hip joint replacement

 Joint replacement authorizations

-Participating surgeons should use the online Auth Request tool to enter procedure codes and request authorization for total hip and total knee replacement.
-Auth Request will send the provider to eviCore healthcare to process the request.
+Participating surgeons and facilities should use the online Auth Request tool to enter procedure codes and request authorization for total hip and total knee replacement.

 Non-participating providers should use our authorization forms.